CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 - Log in to the [Rahti web interface](https://rahti.csc.fi:8443).
 See [Getting access](../access.md) for instructions
 - Select MongoDB from the front page catalog
 - Configure the database.
-You need to at least select or create a project to which you want to add the database.
-If creating a new project, make sure to include your CSC project number in the description (e.g. 2001234)
+You need to at least select or create a Rahti project to which you want to add the database.
+If creating a new project, make sure to include your CSC project number in the description, e.g. `csc_project: 2001234`
 - Create the database and take note of:
     - Username
     - Password